Synine/nireekshan/README.md

 # `nireekshan`

-A tiny and fast dependency injector for the browser and Node.js, written in TypeScript.
+A tiny and fast event emitter for the browser and Node.js, written in TypeScript.

 ## Installation